RamanBut-Husaim/blog.thecraftingstrider.net/content/posts/tech/2020.07/blog-post-creation-tech-part.md

 ### Hugo

-As was mentioned above [hugo](https://gohugo.io/) is a static site generator that allow to create the content of the blog with the help of [markdown](https://daringfireball.net/projects/markdown/syntax). `Markdown` is a user-friendly plain text formatting syntax.
+As was mentioned above [hugo](https://gohugo.io/) is a static site generator that allows to create the content of the blog with the help of [markdown](https://daringfireball.net/projects/markdown/syntax). `Markdown` is a user-friendly plain text formatting syntax.
 It provides the ability to format the text (add headers, make it bold, italic, etc.) in the manner that will be both well-readable, easy to create by everyone and easy to render.
 Personally I try to use `markdown` everywhere where a text management is required (most of the notes, blogs, READMEs, etc.).

 `Markdown` is extremely popular at the moment however web and web-browsers do not understand how to turn it into a site.
 This is where `hugo` comes into play.
 For the end-users `hugo` is an executable piece of software that converts your blog created with the help of `markdown` into a static site that could be displayed by the browsers.
-In order to accessible from all over the internet this static site should be hosted somewhere.
+In order to be accessible from all over the internet this static site should be hosted somewhere.
 For our purposes we use `cloudflare workers`.

 ### Visual Studio Code

-[Visual Studio Code or VSCode](https://code.visualstudio.com/) is an extendable text editor used mostly by developers for their purposes. `VSCode` has a great support for `markdown` and at the same time has a set of plugins that simplifies the blog post creation significantly - grammar checking for many languages (russian included), `markdown` linters (checks whether the formatting is correct), tasks to automate publishing.
+[Visual Studio Code or VSCode](https://code.visualstudio.com/) is an extendable text editor used mostly by developers. `VSCode` has a great support for `markdown` and at the same time has a set of plugins that simplifies the blog post creation significantly - grammar checking for many languages (russian included), `markdown` linters (checks whether the formatting is correct), tasks to automate publishing.

 This is how the `VSCode` window looks like when I create a new blog post or edit an existing one.